partykit/partykit/README.md

 ### y-partykit

-`y-partykit` is an addon library for `partykit` designed to host backends for [Yjs](https://yjs.dev), a high-performance library of data structures for building collaborative software.
+`y-partykit` is an addon library for `partykit` designed to host backends for [Yjs](https://yjs.dev), a high-performance library of data structures for building collaborative software (and particularly for text editors).
 You can set up a Yjs backend with just a few lines of code:

 ```ts
 // server.ts